Chris Tang: Hong Kong Journalists Association

 In September 2021, Tang claimed that the Hong Kong Journalists Association had infiltrated schools to spread anti-governmental political ideas.
 Afterwards, Tang claimed that he was expressing public opinion, stating "I think I am not making any allegations.
 I just cast doubt, which is not just from me.
 I think it's from a large number (of people) of the community.
 They have the same doubt about the association."

 Fake news

 In December 2021, Tang claimed that police officers had never entered school premises during the Siege of the Chinese University of Hong Kong, and that a report was "fake news" for saying that police officers had entered the premises.
 Photos later showed that police did in fact enter the premises.

 In August 2022, Tang said some young people had been "poisoned by fake news" and became anti-government, and suggested increasing publicity and national education to make people proud to be Chinese.

 In September 2022, Tang reiterated his desire for an anti-fake news law, saying that some fake news has incited anti-government hatred.
 He also said that identities of some reporters were vague and there should be a way to distinguish professional reporters.

+In February 2024, Tang criticized the HKJA and said "[HKJA] believes anyone can be a reporter.
+It has counted 13-year-old children, or even those foul-mouthed individuals who made derogatory comments while filming our female officers, as professional reporters.
+We found it to be unrepresentative, therefore we didn’t reach out to it."